-- Buy organic.
-Organic cannabis oil won’t have harmful pesticides, fungicides, or solvents.
+- Buy pure.
+Pure cannabis oil extracts won’t have harmful pesticides, fungicides, or solvents.

 - Spare no expense.
 No, you don’t want to spend a ton.
-But what would you rather give your pet: a low-cost oil with additives and other toxins, or an organic option that costs a bit more?
+But what would you rather give your pet: a low-cost oil with additives and other toxins, or a pure, clean-extracted option that costs a bit more?

 - Check THC and CBD levels.
 Some CBD oils contain THC.
 Others hardly have enough CBD to be effective.
 Find a brand and oil you trust and stick with what works.